usacs/Self-Guided-Projects/0 - Discord Bot/README.md

 First, create a Discord account.
 It's free to create and use.
 Upon creating your account, verify with the email address you provided.

 Second, to create a Discord bot, click on this **[link](https://www.discordapp.com/developers/applications)**.
 If this is your first time visiting this page, your applications should look empty.
 Create a new application by clicking "New Application".
 You should be directed to a page called "General Information", allowing you to name your bot and give it a description.
+Also, there should be a tab to create a bot for your application.
+Make a new bot a name it whatever you want

 Third, we need to invite the Discord bot to a server.
 For testing purposes, you will need to create a Discord server of your own, so open up Discord (Desktop or Browser doesn't matter).
 On the left side of the Discord interface, there should be a circle with a plus sign in the center.
 Click on it and create your own Discord server.